zetaxbyte/uploader.io/README.md

 # uploader.io
-Upload file on linux to website and download
+Upload file on Terminal linux to website and download